St. Jean Vianney School: Students

-As of 2006, there are approximately 500 students, and since 1999, the enrollment has been around that number.
+As of 2006, there were approximately 500 students, and since 1999, the enrollment has been around that number.
 Immediately following Hurricane Katrina, the school accepted several dozens of students from New Orleans, bringing its enrollment close to 600, but many returned to their schools soon after.
 Students are required to wear uniforms, and in addition, they have to wear dress clothing (long pants for boys and skirts for girls) on days in which the Mass is celebrated (usually Friday or Holy Days of Obligation); however, there are many opportunities in which students have free dress day.
 In addition, on the first Friday of each month, students can wear a Spirit Day tee-shirt.

 Academics

 St. Jean Vianney offers instruction in reading, mathematics, science, social studies, English, and religion to all students.
 Younger grades also take phonics.

 In the middle school grades, there are upper and lower-level classes in various subjects, and some eighth graders can take algebra.
 There are seven fifty-minute periods daily to accommodate adequate teaching time to each subject, and there is a thirty-minute lunch period, as well as an afternoon recess, for the middle schoolers.
 The lower grades have two recesses.

 Students also participate in electives, which include Spanish, computer science, art, and physical education.

 Students from third grade to eighth grade are also required to read between one and three books from an approved list as part of a summer reading program.
 Also, students, beginning in second grade, participate in the Accelerated Reader program in which they must either read a certain number of books or earn a minimum number of points as part of a required grade in reading class.
 The three students in each class who earn the most points for each quarter are awarded with a certificate.

 At the end of each of the four nine-week quarters, students in grades three through eight who have received all A's in their subjects, conduct, and penmanship receive recognition and awarded certificates for making Principal's List.
 Students in these grades who have A's and B's on their report card receive Honor Roll recognition.
 Students who maintain Principal's List or Honor Roll for all four quarters of the year are presented medals for their work at the final awards ceremony.
 Students who receive all A's in conduct are awarded.
 The best student in each class, also chosen by the teacher is awarded the SJV Award.